-Wondering if a change of meter could help you enjoy cheaper gas and electric prices?
-We’ve put together a quick breakdown of Economy 7 and 10 meters and how they could help you make savings on your energy.
+Wondering if a change of meter could help you enjoy cheaper gas and electric rates?
+We’ve put together a quick breakdown of Economy 7 meters and how they could help you make savings on your energy.

 What is an Economy 7 meter?

 Economy 7 meters are electricity meters (sometimes called e7 meters) that provide you with an easy way to save on your energy bills – providing they suit your lifestyle.
 Good news if you’re in the market for cheaper gas and electric prices.
 Economy 7 (also called differential tariffs) is also the name of the tariffs that are on Economy meters.

 An Economy 7 meter gives you a seven-hour window, at night, in which you pay a lower rate for your electricity.
 The different rates run on an Economy 7 meter are often referred to as Day Rate and Night Rate or Rate 1 (R1) and Rate 2 (R2).
 The idea is that you can run your washing machines, dishwasher and other electrical devices overnight to make some great savings on your electricity.

 These plans are particularly good for homes with storage heaters, for example, which allows you to generate and store heat overnight for use the next day – a great way to enjoy cheaper energy.
 It’s a good idea but obviously works best if you have the right lifestyle or home set-up to run electrical machines at night.

 How do I know if I have an Economy 7 meter?